 Keeping Your Car Running Great with MAS Repair

 Even with the best of maintenance, your car will most likely still need some repairs eventually.
 When that time comes, don’t over pay at expensive dealerships or overpriced service centers.
-Contact us at MAS Repair’s Duluth shop for quality help you can trust.
+Contact us at MAS Repair’s Buford shop for quality help you can trust.

 Every part repaired by our technicians is covered by our Lifetime Warranty and 100% money-back guarantee.
 Plus, we repair, test and have restored auto parts ready to go within 24 hours of receiving them.